 Jókrisz Lángos Sütöde, a mom-and-pop food stall hiding in the back of the building, makes excellent lángos, a deep-fried dough topped with sour cream and grated cheese.
 An eight-minute walk away from the market is Műterem Kávézó, a coffee roaster and specialty café, whose owner deserves a hat-tip for bringing moderately priced, premium coffee to this part of the city, away from the well-trodden city center.Next to Csiga stands the imposing building of the Rákóczi Market.
 It isn't the most interesting market hall in Budapest, but

-The streets in and around Népszínház Street have been for decades the home of immigrants and various ethnic minorities, including the Roma, Turks, Arabs, and Africans.
-Its chaotic, lively, and littered streets, diverse local population, and small businesses (including a Persian and a Turkish grocery store, and a Nigerian barber shop) offer an unexpected glimpse of the colorful Budapest which even some locals are unaware of.
+After coffee, walk out to Népszínház Street, historically the home of immigrants and ethnic minorities, including Turks, Arabs, and Africans.
+Its lively (and littered) streets, diverse population, and small businesses—including a Persian and a Turkish grocery store, and a Nigerian barber shop—show a slice of Budapest that even some locals are unaware of.
 The often shockingly dilapidated condition of the buildings here stands in wild contrast to the pristine facades of downtown.

 Just minutes away from Népszínház Street is the Fiumei Road Cemetery.
 It's a vast, beautifully maintained garden cemetry—think of it as the Père Lachaise of Budapest—with towering limestone and marble mausoleums of Hungary's famous statesmen and artists, including Lajos Kossuth and Tivadar Csontváry Kosztka.
 In the rear of the cemetery, but accessed from outside—it takes about 15 minutes to get to—is the Salgótarjáni Street Jewish Cemetery, where the Jewish upper crust of the 19th and early 20th century is buried in similarly ornate graves.